 A lot of people who once supported our military action in Iraq are now opposing the war.
 I think I can understand their feelings, since I share some of them from time to time.
-Victor Davis Hanson has an article up on National Review where he looks at what really got us into Iraq.
+Victor Davis Hanson has an article up on National Review where he looks at

 The U.S. Senate and House voted for war in Iraq, not merely because they were deluded about the shared intelligence reports on WMD (though deluded they surely were), but also because of the 22 legitimate casus belli they added just in case.
 And despite the recent meae culpae, those charges remain as valid today as they were when they were approved: Saddam did try to kill a former American president; the U.N. embargo was violated, as were its inspection protocols; the 1991 accords were often ignored; the genocide of brave Kurds did happen; suicide bombers were being given bounties; terrorists, including those involved into the 1993 World Trade Center bombing, were given sanctuary by Saddam; and on and on.